kwasniew/hyperbook/manuscript/ch4.md

 As a rule of thumb, if your view gets too big, split it into **smaller view fragments**.
 Pass as much state as needed.
 For example: `listItem` only needs a single `post` parameter.

-At the end of this section, your view should look like this:
+At the end of this chapter, your view will look like this:
 ![Figure: Displaying a list of posts](images/splitting-view.png)

 ## Changing state with actions